sovietsolider/vue-infinite-carousel/README.md

-# Infinite scroll for Vue 3
+# Infinite carousel for Vue 3
 This package allows you to implement infinite scrolling for any of your Vue components.